bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+- Make repository public on GitHub
+- Re-brand to ai-task
+  - .task.context ?
+- Add a gif to the readme

+- Rebrand - ai-task, to show the extension on video update image
+  - New Icon, new identifier, new name

 - If you cancel the execution, the preview should close, also once the execution finishes the preview should close also
   - Not sure if its quite possible, or desired, done